 Violence by union workers against nonunion workers is hardly a “thing of the past.”
 It still happens, and with union officials spinning inventive rationalizations for such behavior.
 Last summer, four members of the Boston area’s International Brotherhood of Teamsters Local 25 were charged with making terror threats against crew members of the Bravo TV network show Top Chef who were attempting to shoot a segment back in June 2014 at an area restaurant.
 A trial jury would acquit all four defendants; at least, the ringleader had pleaded guilty in September 2016.
 And in the New York City area, a United Plant and Production Workers local boss, Roland Bedwell, pleaded guilty last August to leading a shakedown crew that assaulted and extorted from nonunion workers at area construction sites.
 He was sentenced this May.

 Thomas Williamson and Jeffrey Veach, respectively, now ages 67 and 55, a year and a half ago were every bit the match of these lowlife enforcers.
 According to a three-count indictment announced last Thursday in Hammond, Ind. federal court, the pair used threats and acts of violence against two nonunion contractors, “John Doe #1” and “John Doe #2,” with the intent of forcing them to accept a union contract.
 John Doe #1 owned a steelworking company; John Doe #2 owned a construction company.
-Apparently, they hired the wrong kind of labor for an expansion project at Plumb Creek Christian Academy, located in Dyer at U.S. 231 and Calumet Avenue, on January 7, 2016.
+Apparently, they hired the wrong kind of labor for an expansion project at Plum Creek Christian Academy, located in Dyer at U.S. 231 and Calumet Avenue, on January 7, 2016.

 In the aftermath, D5 Iron Works and five of its workers filed a civil suit in Illinois federal court against the union, seeking to enjoin Ironworkers Local 395 from blocking business relationships between D5 and its clients.
 The plaintiffs also asked for at least $3 million in actual damages plus an unspecified sum in punitive damages.
 The suit later was moved to Hammond federal court in whose jurisdiction the attack took place.
-This civil case is still ongoing.
+This civil case is not yet settled.
 The parties were unable to reach a settlement at a March 22 conference hearing.
 A second conference is scheduled for October.

 Whether the prosecution succeeds hinges on how the court interprets the violent acts under the Hobbs Act.
 This 1946 federal statute bars robbery or extortion as a means of inhibiting interstate commerce.
 Unions, as business organizations, are covered by the law.
-Unfortunately, securing a conviction in union-related cases, while still possible, for more than four decades has been a good deal harder than it should be.
+Unfortunately, securing a conviction in union-related cases, while obviously still possible, for more than four decades has been a good deal harder than it should be.
 That’s because in 1973 the U.S. Supreme Court, in U.S. v.
 Enmons, gave unions substantial leeway in justifying intimidation as an expression of furthering “legitimate” union business.
 There appears to be enough incriminating evidence in this case to secure a conviction.
 By any reasonable definition, this pack attack constituted extortion.
 But to discourage such crimes in the future, Congress must amend the Hobbs Act by closing the Supreme Court’s union loophole.